🔍 공개 퀴즈 검색

 Why is recognizing author's purpose important?

-2. Only for tests
+2. Only for tests in school

-3. Just for fun
+3. Just for entertainment value

 What does 'Authority' in CRAAP test check?